-- If you’re driving, it is possible to park downtown just a few minutes’ walk from the Old Town Square and the castle.
+- If you’re driving, it’s possible to park downtown just a few minutes’ walk from the Old Town Square and the castle.
 Your best bet is likely a secure, designated public garage or parking lot.
 Expect to pay anywhere from €1.50 – €2.25/hour, depending on proximity to the city center.
 Street parking downtown is almost exclusively reserved for residents and is marked off with blue lines.
 It’s heavily congested, so it’s best to avoid driving downtown if possible.

-- This list of parking resources was incredibly helpful!
+- This list of parking resources is incredibly helpful.

 - Parking Slovan (Garáze Slovan) – We found this place from the list above and parked there all day to visit Old Town, Charles Bridge, and nearby attractions.
 Parking Slovan is about 10 minutes by foot from Prague Old Town Square and is a secure covered parking garage.
 It’s quite convenient, but if you park there, count your change or pay with the machine.
-The attendant shorted us CZK 100 when we paid and we had to go back and ask for the rest of our change, which he gave us without question.
+The attendant shorted us CZK 100 when we paid, and we had to go back and ask for the rest of our change, which he gave us without question.

 Campgrounds In Prague

 - Most campgrounds in Prague are closed from October through the end of March.